PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

     See [the firmware manifest documentation](https://cloud.mbed.com/docs/latest/updating-firmware/firmware-manifests.html) for more information about the manifest tool.

+* An SSH agent (for cloning repositories non-interactively during the build process).
+See the GitHub documentation for [information about adding an SSH key to the agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent).

-* Docker CE, for the `mbl-tools` script `build-mbl`, and to be able to develop and builds apps on a PC.
+* Docker CE, for the `mbl-tools` script `build-mbl`, and to be able to develop and builds applications on a PC.
 [Download and install from the Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

     You will need to add yourself to the docker group to run docker commands without sudo.
 See [instructions in the Docker Linux documentation](https://docs.docker.com/install/linux/linux-postinstall/).

 <span class="tips">We recommend rebooting your PC when you've finished installing everything.</span>

-#### Using virtual machines
+### Using virtual machines

 Building open embedded distributions requires a lot of compilation of hundreds of different packages, so you need a powerful machine to be able to build in under an hour.